LixinWang/tennischamps/README.md

 KNOWN BUGS:
 - Differentiating hand dominance has not been implemented
 - Navigation bar and hamburger menu navigation are partially broken
 - If the user swipes too hard, the ball may fly off the court.
-If this happens, the user must go back and restart the training session
+(If this happens, the user should go back and restart the training session)

 INSTALLATION GUIDE
 ====================================================================
 Prerequisite:
-- Preferred but not required: use an iPhone 6 or iPhone 7
+- Preferred but not required: use an iPhone 6 or iPhone 7 (or an android with the same screen size)

 Dependencies:
 - No necessary dependencies to install besides the Expo app (see below)